GSM-R: United Kingdom

 As of spring 2016, the only areas of UK Network Rail still currently employing VHF train radio communications are on sections of the Highland and Far North lines in Scotland, where the Radio Electronic Token Block system is utilised, using modified Ofcom frequencies around 180 MHz, having been de-scoped from the National GSM-R plan, due to practical difficulties involved in deploying the GSM-R system in this region.
-Currently, 100% of the UK network has GSM-R coverage.
+Currently, 100% of the GB network has GSM-R coverage.